-Soldering iron or a soldering station? - When the next project is coming up and the new microcontroller has no connectors, this question always arises.
+Soldering iron or soldering station? - When the next project is coming up and the new microcontroller has no connectors, this question always comes up.
 We help you to find the right product for your soldering work!

 What do I need a soldering iron or soldering station for?

 Connections between electrical components or cables are not always feasible with alligator clips, sometimes more stable connections are necessary.
 These connections are made with solder.
 For this you need a soldering iron.
 The soldering iron is a tool whose tip generates such a high temperature that the solder is made to melt.
 The solder drips onto the area that is to be joined and thus connects the electronic components.
 When the liquid solder has cooled, it becomes hard and the electronic components, or conductive cables, are firmly joined together.

 When buying the right soldering iron, there are several things to consider, as there are now many different models of soldering iron.

 A universal soldering iron is a soldering iron that can be used for a variety of soldering tasks.
 It often has different interchangeable soldering tips that can be of different shapes and sizes to perform different types of soldering work.
 A universal soldering iron can also have different temperature settings to handle a wide range of soldering materials.
 Incidentally, a universal soldering iron can also be used to write on wood.